My shopping cart

 Computational thinking is the ability to break down a problem into simple steps and then formulate a clear solution.
 It is often associated with technology, math, and science, but it also transfers to many areas of academics.
 A child with strong computational thinking has strong problem-solving and critical thinking skills, which are used in all educational aspects.

 In our three featured STEAM programs, learners explore how to approach a variety of problems and develop achievable solutions, which is essential in Building Computational Thinking in Young Learners.
 The best part — young coders are eager to solve these exciting problems!
-For example, learners code to escape mazes in Rockin’ Robots and program motors to move in Discover Robotics & Programming I.
+For example, learners code to escape mazes in Rockin’ Robots.

 Check out this example from Scratch Camp's for a glimpse of how our coding curriculum reinforces computational thinking.
 Using the Scratch editor, learners select fun music and a groovy backdrop and code to get their sprites (characters) dancing!
 Testing out various codes is important — sprites need to move and groove in beat with the music.
 The next task truly expands computational thinking.
 Learners use the same steps to code three different sprites, creating one awesome dance party!